latest nhpb_banner 1__compressed2

 What is bankruptcy?

+Generally, filing for bankruptcy should be your last resort for help.
+While it should never be entered into lightly, it may prove itself to help and be a positive solution for your situation.
 Before filing, you should take many steps.
-You should try to improve and repair your credit through debt consolidation, which may help you get out of debt without the repercussions of a bankruptcy.
-Another tactic that is highly recommended is to talk to a credit counselor.
+You should try to improve and repair your credit through debt consolidation, which may help you get out of debt without the repercussions of a bankruptcy

 By Jon McNamara